MicrosoftDocs/SupportArticles-docs/support/azure/active-directory/unable-communicate-windows-service.md

 ---
-title: Error (Unable to communicate with the Windows Azure Active Directory service) when Azure AD Connect cannot authenticate to Azure AD
+title: Error (Unable to communicate with the Windows Azure Active Directory service) when Microsoft Entra Connect cannot authenticate to Microsoft Entra ID
-description: Provides information about troubleshooting a problem in which your identity sync client cannot authenticate to Microsoft Azure Active Directory if there is an unauthenticated proxy server. ms.date: 05/11/2020 ms.reviewer: ms.service: active-directory ms.subservice: enterprise-users
+description: Provides information about troubleshooting a problem in which your identity sync client cannot authenticate to Microsoft Entra ID if there is an unauthenticated proxy server. ms.date: 05/11/2020 ms.reviewer: ms.service: active-directory ms.subservice: enterprise-users
 ---
-# Error when Azure AD Connect cannot authenticate to Azure AD: Unable to communicate with the Windows Azure Active Directory service
+# Error when Microsoft Entra Connect cannot authenticate to Microsoft Entra ID: Unable to communicate with the Windows Azure Active Directory service

-This article provides information about troubleshooting a problem in which your identity sync client cannot authenticate to Microsoft Azure Active Directory if there is an unauthenticated proxy server.
+This article provides information about troubleshooting a problem in which your identity sync client cannot authenticate to Microsoft Entra ID if there is an unauthenticated proxy server.

-_Original product version:_ &nbsp; Azure Active Directory
+_Original product version:_ &nbsp; Microsoft Entra ID
 _Original KB number:_ &nbsp; 3013032

 ## Symptoms

-If your environment includes an unauthenticated proxy server, your identity sync client may not authenticate to Microsoft Azure Active Directory.
+If your environment includes an unauthenticated proxy server, your identity sync client may not authenticate to Microsoft Entra ID.

-For example, you experience this issue when you use an identity sync client such as Azure AD Connect, Azure Active Directory Sync Services (Azure AD Sync), or the Azure Active Directory Sync Tool.
+For example, you experience this issue when you use an identity sync client such as Microsoft Entra Connect, Azure Active Directory Sync Services (Azure AD Sync), or the Azure Active Directory Sync Tool.

-If you're using Azure AD Connect or Azure AD Sync:
+If you're using Microsoft Entra Connect or Azure AD Sync:

 The wizard displays the following configuration error message: